-Swift has been out for about seven months now and its upward mobility doesn’t show any signs of slowing down.
-We found it cool and fast while lacking best practices in our last post and although not much has changed, Swift is here to stay.
+Swift has been around for about seven months now and its upward mobility doesn’t show any signs of slowing down.
+We found it cool and fast while lacking Swift best practices and although not much has changed, Swift is here to stay.

 Developers around the world have quickly adopted Swift because it is a language that is essentially easy when compared to Objective C. Further, there are also elements of it that are borrowed from other languages such as CLU, C#, Haskell, Python, Ruby, and Rust.